Tag: Aerolith

 I’m going to log more of my progress on the apps that I wrote about in an earlier post, in an attempt to:

-make myself more likely to work on these apps write a log for me and others and drum up some excitement! ;) Monte Carlo simulation is basically working on Macondo.
+Monte Carlo simulation is basically working on Macondo.
 I expect that since I just got it working, that I’ll discover some bugs and special cases, and there’s so much more I want to do with it, but for now I’m excited that I got it working.
+As a nod to Scrabble expert Ron Tiekert, who might have been the first person to invent Scrabble simulations back in the 1980s, I plugged in the rack that he used to explain this concept, AAADERW.

-Tag: api
+Tag: Study

-Tag: arch
+Tag: Arch

 How to unf*ck Arch Linux